diaspora/diaspora/pkg/fedora/README.md

 #### Notes

 Routines uses last available version from master branch at github.
+The version contains a time stamp and an abbreviated git commit id.
+If listed in filename order, like ls does, latest version will be the last one.

 You need to copy all patches and secondary sources in this dir to the rpm source directory a. k. a. $(rpm --eval %_sourcedir).
 This